tie-set/stadle_docs/docs/documentation.rst

 config_aggregator.json
 -------------------------

-This json file is read by STADLE aggregators to configure the initial setups.
+This JSON file is read by STADLE aggregators to configure the initial setups.

 - `aggr_ip`: An aggregator IP address
   - e.g. `localhost`